italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

 An RP MAY request the revocation of an Access Token or a Refresh Token issued by an OP.

-The OP MUST to revoke the token specified in the request.
+The OP MUST revoke the token specified in the request.

 The Access Token revocation MUST NOT imply revoking all the Refresh Tokens linked to it.